 Basecamp – I find basecamp helpful for collaboration.
 Some organizations I work with use it for communication across timezones, teams, and states.
 It allows you to upload documents, determine personal notification preferences and chat in discussion topics or threads.

 Adobe creative cloud – For just over $10 a month being able to access and use a range of adobe creative suite products is a great deal if you are not able to purchase full licenses.
-This can be a great solution for non profits, startups, social enterprises and small businesses.
+This can be a great solution for non-profits, startups, social enterprises and small businesses.

-FocusBooster: This is free timer that I highly recommended.
+FocusBooster: This is a free timer that I highly recommended.
 You can also use a paid version which includes timesheets which might be a great option for freelancers, or contract staff.
 It will also help you if you are applying the Pomodoro technique to your writing.
 If you’re using an android, try pomodroido.

-GIMP: While i love photoshop, GIMP is a free version that has many of the same features.
+GIMP: While I love photoshop, GIMP is a free version that has many of the same features.
 Although you really need to be connected to the net to make full use of the help, manuals, and hacks.
 Whether you are a graphic designer, photographer, illustrator, or scientist, GIMP provides you with sophisticated tools to get your job done.
 You can further enhance your productivity with GIMP thanks to many customization options and 3rd party plugins.

 Lightroom: I highly recommend Lightroom.
 I use Gimp in conjunction with Lightroom for a fully functional post-processing suite.
-You can use Lightroom as part of Adobe Creative Cloud suite.
+You can use Lightroom as part of Adobe Creative Cloud Suite.

 Smart Phone Applications

-TripIt: Get peace of mind while traveling, by having all your plans in one place.
+TripIt: Get peace of mind while travelling, by having all your plans in one place.
 No more frantic searching for confirmation emails in your inbox – or worse yet – hunting down that pesky manila folder.
 TripIt is an easier way to organize and share travel.
 Free, but if you need an assistant to access it (or even a spouse) you may need to upgrade to a paid account.

 Adobe Acrobat: Adobe Reader is the free global standard for reliably viewing and sharing PDF documents across platforms and devices.

-Quick Cite: An application for use on Iphone and Android.
-Must use IEEE format to ensure place of publication is included.
+Quick Cite: An application for use on iPhone and Android.
+Must use IEEE format to ensure the place of publication is included.
 Essentially for those of us who use Endnote or Zotero. ice idea to have MLA, Harvard etc, but the MLA reference isn’t the most up-to-date format.
 The most recent format includes the reference type: for example, print.
 Also, the current iteration of Quick Cite doesn’t identify Edition of the text scanned which may be important.
 Never the less as an on-the-run application with great possibilities for use at conferences, in the library or at the bookstore.
-Whether you’re needing a quick way to populate your endnote library or paper or whether your compiling a reading list from a pile of books on your desk or you’re seeking to do some comparative price checking from online retailers such as book depository, abebooks or Amazon in addition to the in person experience of your local bookstore.
+Whether you’re needing a quick way to populate your endnote library or paper or whether you are compiling a reading list from a pile of books on your desk or you’re seeking to do some comparative price checking from online retailers such as book depository, abebooks or Amazon in addition to the in-person experience of your local bookstore.

 Youversion: Free access to many modern English Bible translations including the NIV, ESV, NLT, NKJV, AMP, NASB, CEV, NET, WEB, NCV, TNIV, HCSB, The Message and more.

-ConvertPad: Free; Features fast, real time currency and unit conversion in a clean interface.
+ConvertPad: Free; Features fast, real-time currency and unit conversion in a clean interface.

 Audioboo or Voice Recorder: Audioboo is Free; great for interviews or short 3 minute long podcasts.
 Voice Recorder is Free; great for recorder conference papers, lectures or even notes for writing while on the move.